diglet48/FOC-Stim/README.md

 FOC-Stim is a family of next-generation estim devices that generate current-controlled analogue waveforms.
 It can be controlled with [Restim](https://github.com/diglet48/restim).

+Unlike traditional devices with channels, the FOC-Stim can generate pulses between any of its outputs.

 # Version 1

 ![](docs/images/focstim-v1.jpg)